andremsouza/vision-aed-swine-barn-weak-labels/README.md

 ## Citing

-If you find this repository useful for your research, please consider citing our paper:
+If you find this repository useful for your research, please consider citing our paper (accepted):

 <!-- TODO: Update Citing BibTeX reference-->
 ```latex